 How have your values and personal background uniquely positioned you to work with your clients?

+It might be a cliché, but I don’t care.
+I smile when writing that my greatest personal accomplishment thus far is my kids.
+My wife, Kate, and I have 3 amazing kids who keep us active, and on our toes, to say the least.
 Like many, I owe the person and professional I am today to my parents and the way in which I was raised.
 My brother and I were lucky to come from a warm and loving home where the Jewish values of social justice, honesty, integrity and fairness were a lived part of our daily life.
 I’ve tried to instill these values in my children and live them in my marriage.
 Also, I do my best to bring these values to my clients every day.
 In 2008, I joined Bernstein as an associate, a role in which I supported advisors and their clients.
 It was an interesting time at the firm and I quickly developed my expertise in our portfolios, processes and people.
 While, naturally, some of the faces, strategies and programs have evolved over time, my having grown up at Bernstein is a huge benefit to my clients.
 I can leverage my internal knowledge, fully understand their unique needs and marshal all available resources in order to execute our plan.
 This is the crux of my job and I love it.